 Get out of debt

-Brad Kingsley, who retired in his mid-40s after selling his business, has another piece of advice for those who want to retire early: Pay off your debt.
-“During our highest earning years, my wife and I paid as much extra toward our mortgage as we could,” he says.
-“This of course came from cash flow after retirement contributions.
-Between a small gain in the value of our house, and the large equity we built up, we had significant value in our home.
-As part of our early retirement we decided to downsize and use the equity to purchase a much smaller house that we could cover with cash.”
+Brad Kingsley, who discovered how to retire early in his mid-40s after selling his business, has another piece of advice for those who want to retire early: Pay off your debt.
+“During our highest-earning years, my wife and I paid as much extra toward our mortgage as we could,” he says.
+“This, of course, came from cash flow after retirement contributions.
+Between a small gain in the value of our house and the large equity we built up, we had significant value in our home.
+As part of our early retirement, we decided to downsize and use the equity to purchase a much smaller house that we could cover with cash.”

 Get a side hustle

 If you’re still looking for your dream job, maybe starting it on the side is the way to transition—here are some great ways to make your job dreams come true.
 And there’s nothing wrong with a little side hustle to get a head start on your nest-egg.
 That’s how Jon Dulin and his wife are doing it.
 At 38, they’re on track to retire by age 55.
 “We both started small side businesses in addition to our main incomes.
 I blog about personal finance, and my wife does life coaching.
 At first, neither one made us a ton of money.
 But whatever we made, we saved.”
 Whatever your side gig, make sure it’s fun, Dulin adds.
 “Our side jobs never feel like work to us.
 We just do what we love.”